JhonatasMenezes/JhonatasMenezes/README.md

 # Jhonatas Menezes

-## A Software & Database Developer always in process...
-LOADING ♾️%
+## I'm a Python Developer and a Data Engineer ♾️%

 I'm adding my certifications in a repo.
 If you want to see it, here is the [link](https://github.com/JhonatasMenezes/Certificados).